timothy-haak/ansible/ansible/prometheus/Readme.md

 - The distro is Ubuntu 18.04

 Notes:
-- This will be bare minimum install.
+- This will be bare a minimum install.
 - Made with Ansible 2.9.6